Home Crosses Pagan symbols & customs Site search

 Banbury Cross, England

-- the original stone High Cross was destroyed in 1600 by anti-Catholic Puritans who opposed the notion of pilgrimages.
+The original stone High Cross was destroyed in 1600 by anti-Catholic Puritans who opposed the notion of pilgrimages.
 The current Cotswold stone cross is 16 metres high and was erected in 1859.

-Market day was traditionally Sunday, the day farmers did not labour, and the markets were held in church yards.
 A parliamentary Act prohibited these markets in the 13th century and they moved to the town square.
 They were often run by monasteries, who charged a rental for the stall or site.
 The cross was erected to give a Christian presence to a market place and encourage honest trading.
-Most people would be self-sufficient in vegetables so the market produce tended to be meat, fowl, and dairy produce like butter.
+Most people would be self-sufficient in vegetables so market goods tended to be meat, fowl, and dairy produce like butter.
 Hence an alternative name: Butter Cross.

 Poultry Cross